 In 2021, Jefferson Land Trust secured a $3 million grant from Washington State’s Community Forest program — a giant step toward the estimated costs of $5.75 million we anticipate will be needed to purchase the land and transform it into a community forest.

-Jefferson Land Trust is working to launch a community fundraising campaign to raise funds for the purchase of Chimacum Ridge Community Forest.
+Jefferson Land Trust is embarking on a community fundraising campaign to raise funds for the purchase and transformation of Chimacum Ridge Community Forest.
 If you would like to help support this effort, please contact Director of Philanthropy Kate Godman at kgodman@saveland.org.
 Thank you!